millerj870/millerj870.github.io/_posts/2021-06-02-more-mayo-please.md

 This is welcome news to the Millers.
 Somebody is going to look at Jack's healthy journey in May and see if they can find a cause or causes for his hospital visits.
 The thymoma didn't put him in the hospital; it was discovered by accident.
 What put him there?
 A mini-stroke?
 Memingitis?
 West Nile virus?

 The Mayo Clinic is moving fast!
-It looks like Jack will have a meeting with a doctor of general internal medicine on 9 June, and a meeting with the surgeon (Dr. Cassivi) on 11 June.
+It looks like Jack will have a face-to-face meeting with a doctor of general internal medicine on 9 June in Rochester, and a meeting with the surgeon (Dr. Cassivi) on 11 June via Zoom.
 In the meantime, we'll continue to update these posts as we can.

 Remember that you can send Jack a personal message by emailing him at [jack@scroungers.me](mailto:jack@scroungers.me).
 He'd love to hear from you.

+*Updated* to reflect the locations of the two meetings with Mayo Clinic doctors.